-Clair Walton has lived with HIV since 1987.
+Clair Walton has lived with HIV since the mid 1980s.
 Now in her mid fifties, her art practice emerges out of the secrecy and silence during the early years of HIV/AIDS and her own diagnosis.
-She has a particular interest in the unheard voices of women, and the silences surrounding the UK contaminated blood scandal.
+She has a particular interest in the unheard voices of women, and the silences surrounding the UK infected blood scandal (where 1243 haemophiliacs received contaminated blood products and some infected their wives/partners).
 She explores the silencing, silenced, silences, and the ultimate silence of death.

 Clair Walton’s work exposes the vulnerability and uncertainty of human existence, and the power of the human spirit to prevail in difficult and fragile circumstances - reflecting the hopes, courage and instincts that are held onto in moments of adversity.

 BA (Hons) Degree in Fine Art (First Class) Birmingham School of Art

 MA Degree in Fine Art (Commendation) Birmingham School of Art